serverless/dashboard/docs/index.md

     --console
 ```

-Signup for Serverless Console.
-After logging in you may have to
+Signup or login to Serverless Console.
-cancel the pervious command.

 **Change directory to your new project and deploy your app.**
 ```text